espressif/esp-jumpstart/docs/en/rst/theoutlet.rst

 We will assert this GPIO on or off which would ideally trigger a relay to switch the output on or off.

+.. _sec_relay:

 The Code
 ~~~~~~~~

-[sec:relay] First off we initialize the GPIO with the correct
+ First off we initialize the GPIO with the correct
 configuration as shown below:

 .. code:: c